If you’re anything like me, you want to know what does Moroccan oil do to your hair. Is it Curly Girl Method Approved?

 FAQS: Does Moroccan Oil Have Silicone?

-If you’re wondering does moroccan oil have silicone, the answer depends on which of their products you’re looking at.
+If you’re wondering does Moroccan Oil have silicone, and what does Moroccan Oil do to your hair?
+The answer depends on which of their products you’re looking at.

 The real question is, are silicones AUTOMATICALLY bad for your hair?
 Let’s talk about it...